Cmccrave/BWEB/README.md

 # BWEB
-## BWEB is currently v0.8
+## BWEB is currently v0.9
 Broodwar Easy Builder or BWEB for short, is a BWEM based building placement addon that creates blocks of buildings for simple placement of all building types.
 BWEB started as a choice to switch to a standardized approach to placing buildings in a consistent method that allows for optimizing the space you have, something that Broodwar bots struggle with.

 ## Q: What does BWEB do?
 BWEB currently creates blocks of building positions within your main that are accessible through the BWEB instance created on the start of the game.
+BWEB has 3 classes of information, Walls, Blocks and Stations.
+Walls are currently only generated for the natural expansion, blocks are limited to the main area, stations are generated on every BWEM Base location.

 ## Q: Why use BWEB?
 Building placement is a very important aspect of Broodwar.
 Decisions such as hiding tech, walling a choke or finding more optimal use of your space are possible using BWEB.